Decay of Nambu-Goto Cosmic String Loops via Coupling to a Massive Kalb-Ramond Field

-where $\text{Ei}(...)$ is the exponential integral and we introduced two renormalization scales: $\delta_s$ - the size of a string core and $\Delta_s$ - the size of cut off, corresponding to the string length (see discussion in section II.E of ref.~\cite{BattyeShellard3}).
+where $\mathrm{Ei}(...)$ is the exponential integral and we introduced two renormalization scales: $\delta_s$ - the size of a string core and $\Delta_s$ - the size of cut off, corresponding to the string length (see discussion in section II.E of Ref.~\cite{BattyeShellard3}).

-There are two asymptotic cases when $M \rightarrow 0$ and $M \rightarrow \infty$, for which the tension renormalization in \eqref{MassRenorm} reduces to
+There are two asymptotic cases when $M \rightarrow 0$ and $M \rightarrow \infty$, for which the tension renormalization in (\ref{MassRenorm}) reduces to

 were the first expression reproduces the result for global strings \cite{DabholkarQuashnock, CopelandHawsHindmarsh, BattyeShellard3}.
-The second expression in eq.~\eqref{MassRenorm2} represents the string tension renormalization for large values of $M$ and $\Delta_s$.
-We notice that it does not diverge when $|\textbf{x}^{\prime}| \rightarrow 0$ because of the determinant in the definition of the action \eqref{RenormAct2}.
-As we see from eq.~\eqref{MassRenorm2}, the tension renormalization \eqref{MassRenorm} is finite when $\Delta_s \rightarrow \infty$ in contrast to the global string case.
-Equation \eqref{MassRenorm} also shows that the renormalized tension varies along the string reaching the maximum value, which is the same as for the global one, at kinks and cusps.
+The second expression in Eq.~(\ref{MassRenorm2}) represents the string tension renormalization for large values of $M$ and $\Delta_s$.
+We notice that it does not diverge when $|\textbf{x}^{\prime}| \rightarrow 0$ because of the determinant in the definition of the action (\ref{RenormAct2}).
+As we see from Eq.~(\ref{MassRenorm2}), the tension renormalization (\ref{MassRenorm}) is finite when $\Delta_s \rightarrow \infty$ in contrast to the global string case.
+Equation (\ref{MassRenorm}) illustrates that the renormalized tension undergoes variation along the string, attaining its maximum value—equivalent to the global case—at kinks and cusps.

-One can try to obtain the back-reaction effect for Abelian-Higgs cosmic strings similarly to the approach in refs.~\cite{CopelandHawsHindmarsh, BattyeShellard3}.
+One can try to obtain the back-reaction effect for Nambu-Goto cosmic strings similarly to the approach in refs.~\cite{CopelandHawsHindmarsh, BattyeShellard3}.
 However, it is impossible to write down a local equation with back-reaction corrections.
-As was pointed out in ref.~\cite{IsoZhang} for the case of massive radiation from the particle, the back-reaction should be included only as integrals \eqref{SolutionK-RString2} requiring consideration of the full system of integro-differential equations.
+As was pointed out in Ref.~\cite{IsoZhang} for the case of massive radiation from the particle, the back-reaction should be included only as integrals (\ref{SolutionK-RString2}) requiring consideration of the full system of integro-differential equations.
 We leave this problem for further investigation.